RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 d) Select antenna pairs and polarizations using ant_str argument
 ********************************************************************

-Basic options are 'auto', 'cross', or 'all'.
+Basic options are 'auto', 'cross', or 'all'. 'auto' returns just the autocorrelations (all pols), while 'cross' returns just the cross-correlations (all pols).
 The ant_str can also contain:

 1. Individual antenna number(s):
 ________________________________